mayank0801/mark-14-NeogCamp-ProfitLoss/readme.md

-# Mark-14- NeogCamp- Stock profit loss
+# Profit or loss on your stock?
 ## About:
 - The app Takes input stock price for one stock as input from user.
 - App takes current stock price for one stock as input from user.